IFRS 9, simplified approach for trade receivables, policy, judgements and estimates and disclosures including credit risk

 Major Sources of Estimation Uncertainty and Judgement (extract)

-Expected credit losses on online customer and other receivables
+Expected credit losses on Online customer and other receivables (estimation)

-The allowance for ECLs (Note 13) is calculated on a customer-by-customer basis, using a combination of internally and externally sourced information, including expected future default levels (derived from historical defaults, overlaid by arrears and indebtedness profiles, and third party macroeconomic forecasts) and future predicted cash collection levels (derived from past trends and future projections).
+The allowance for ECL (Note 14) is calculated on a customer-by-customer basis, using a combination of internally and externally sourced information, including expected future default levels (derived from historical defaults, overlaid by arrears and indebtedness profiles, and third party macroeconomic forecasts) and future predicted cash collection levels (derived from past trends and future projections).

 Prior to default, the greatest sensitivity relates to the ability of customers to afford their payments (impacting the Probability of Default (PD) and, to a lesser extent, the Exposure at Default (EAD)).
 Once a customer receivable has defaulted, there is limited sensitivity in expected recoveries due to the lack of significant variability in cash collection levels post default.

-Of the total ECLs (Note 28), £73.2m relates to defaulted debt (without significant uncertainty) and £118.5m is for non defaulted debt, where significant estimate and uncertainty exist.
+Of the total ECL (Note 29), £94.1m relates to defaulted debt (without significant uncertainty) and £113.0m is for non defaulted debt, where significant estimation uncertainty exists.
 The remainder of the section relates to non defaulted debt.
+The sensitivities disclosed in this section, while not individually material, would in total be at or approaching a material impact and hence have been disclosed to aid understanding.

-A key area of estimation uncertainty in calculating the ECL is the impact of a change in unemployment.
-Management uses an independent forecast of unemployment, provided by Experian, and weights the effect of the expected, high and low scenarios in the proportions 40/30/30.
-The effect of this is equivalent to a central unemployment rate peaking at 4.9% in Q2 2022, falling back to 4.1% in Q4 2024.
+The first main area of major estimation uncertainty in calculating the ECL is the impact of a change in unemployment.
+Management uses an independent forecast of unemployment, provided by Experian, and weights the effect of the expected, low, high and extreme scenarios in the proportions 40/30/25/5.
+The expected scenario assumes a central unemployment rate peaking at 4.6% in Q2 2024.
+This weighted view adds £9.6m to the underlying model ECL.
+A sensitivity assessment on the unemployment scenarios has been performed by management and the impact of a significant but plausible change would not be material.

 The underlying distribution of arrears and consumer indebtedness scores from before the COVID pandemic have been overlaid on the ECL calculation in order to adjust recent performance trends.
-This is because the consumer indebtedness index (CII) scores and the arrears profile of customers are key inputs in the underlying ECL model and management considers that, due to Government support, both elements do not represent the underlying risk created by payments returning to normalised levels.
-Adjusting the arrears and indebtedness profiles to those recorded based on current data would reduce the ECL by £7m.
+This is because the consumer indebtedness index (CII) scores and the arrears profile of customers are key inputs in the underlying ECL model and Management considers that, due to Government support and the effect of a relative increase in household savings over the period, both elements do not represent the underlying risk created by payments returning to normalised levels.
+Adjusting the arrears and indebtedness profiles to those recorded based on current data would reduce the ECL by £20m.

 Following application of the above two overlays, management believes that there is adequate provision for ECL based on a stressed, but realistic level of payments.
-The primary area of judgement which could have a material impact to the provision is the probability of default.
-If the model used to calculate the ECL provision was based on the January 2020 data inputs for default levels (i.e. pre COVID) the base provision would have increased by £29m.
-Had management made an adjustment of this nature it would have significantly reduced the quantum of the judgements identified in point 1 and 2 above.
+The primary area of estimation uncertainty which could have a material impact to the provision is the probability of default.
+If the probability of default were to double, this would increase the provision by £32.2m, while significant this is not considered material.

 The following table shows the components of net receivables.